The example shows you how to:

 Console.WriteLine("Read record ID " + recordNo.ToString());

-If you need help, see the example class.
+If you need help, see .

 using Intacct.SDK.Xml;